-A capybara is a large rodent that looks like a guinea pig with webbed feet.
-It is considered to be a half-land and half-water mammal that needs both land and water to thrive.
-They are found throughout the world but prevail in Central American and South America.
-In North America, they are not easy to find, and owners will typically purchase them from breeders.
-There are some states where they are legal to own, while in California and Florida the capybara is strictly banned.
+As the world’s largest rodent, a capybara looks like a guinea pig with webbed feet.
+It is considered to be a half-land and half-water mammal that needs a good deal of both land and water to thrive.
+They are found throughout the world but prevail in Central American and South America](/continents/south-america-population).
+In North America](/continents/north-america-population), they are not easy to find, and owners will typically purchase them from breeders or have them imported from other countries.

-Some parts of New York state will allow for capybaras ownership.
-Many states will have some municipalities or counties offering licenses for ownership.
-Owners should check with their local county or municipal councils to see how to own a capybara legally.
-While they are banned in Florida state-wide, some municipalities do make exceptions and can offer licenses for this exotic rodent.
+While many states will have some municipalities or counties offering licenses for ownership, owners should check with their local county or municipal councils to see how to own a capybara legally.

-Owning a capybara is a complex process, as is the case with any exotic animal.
+Owning a capybara is often an extremely complicated process, as is the case with any exotic animal.
 In addition to the costs of purchase, the license costs and maintenance costs will be high.
-Licensing can be procured through Fish and Wildlife departments in the state.
+Licensing can be procured through Fish and Wildlife departments in the state, and some states have a third-party processor that deals with the permitting of possession of wild animals.
 Here, owners can get the information they need to purchase and keep a capybara safe at home.

 These animals have uniquely webbed feet and eyes, and this helps them to swim and survive.
 Their nostrils are also uniquely shaped, and all of these features are to help them survive in wetlands.

 Even though capybaras are technically legal in each state that is NOT listed below, the permitting process can be so extensive and complicated that it basically becomes illegal.
 The states below are those that have gone so far as to make any sort of possession illegal or have given themselves the complete authority to decide it is illegal on a case-by-case basis.